ralucabrumar/interactive-content/EN/03-Lists/02-Reading-and-Printing-Lists.md

 You can read a list as a single line from the console.

-Imagine we have an input that consists of several **Integer** values, separated by spaces.
+Let us see an example of input, consisting of **Integer** values, separated by spaces.
 (10 20 30 40 50)

 ``` java
 // input: 10 20 30 40 50